In Scotland, the terms special waste and hazardous waste are the same.

 Scottish regulations governing special waste can be found in the waste regulation pages of the Scottish Environmental Protection Agency (SEPA) website.

-The Council does not offer a hazardous (special waste) collection for local businesses.
-However commercial waste officers can provide guidance and advice on how to deal with hazardous wastes.
+We do not offer a hazardous (special waste) collection for local businesses.
+However, zero waste officers can provide guidance and advice on how to deal with hazardous wastes.